 A network TAP (test access point or terminal access point) is a fundamental element for acquiring network traffic.
-As part of the Gigamon Visibility and Analytics Fabric™ (VAF), Gigamon network TAP technology provides access to the traffic required to secure, monitor and manage your network infrastructure continuously and efficiently.
+As part of Gigamon Hawk deep observability pipeline, Gigamon network TAP technology provides access to the traffic required to secure, monitor and manage your network infrastructure continuously and efficiently.
 TAPs are the first step in the process of providing pervasive visibility across your physical, virtual and cloud infrastructures, accessing 100 percent of the network traffic on each tapped link.

 In physical networks, a network TAP is typically deployed in a network link connected between the interfaces of two network elements, such as switches or routers, and is treated as part of the network infrastructure, similar to a patch panel.
 In virtual networks, a network TAP can be deployed in different ways, depending on the environment being deployed in.